podium/elixir-style-guide/README.md

   ```

 * <a name="vertical-space"></a>
   Generally use vertical-space to improve readability of sections of your code.
+Enforced by Formatter.
   <sup>[[link](#vertical-space)]</sup>

   ```elixir